 Bard Archaeology Field School

-The Archaeology Field School at Bard College is a hands-on summer learning program that allows students to engage in real archaeological field research for college credit.
+The Archaeology Field School at Bard College is a hands-on summer learning program that enables students to do archaeological field research for college credit.

 When and Where

-- The Archaeology Field School is open to undergraduates, high school students in grades 9–12, and community members.
+- The Archaeology Field School is open to college undergraduates, high school students rising into grades 9–12, and community members.